gnprice/pysh/README.md

 Shython is based on Python 3.7, with its syntax extended in a small number of ways.

+These are pure "extensions" of Python's syntax, in the sense that every syntactically-valid Python program parses as a Shython program with the exact same meaning.  *(Or so we believe!
+For `sh { ... }` in particular I won't feel quite certain without some careful analysis of the formal grammar.)*

  * The big one: in addition to all the usual forms from Python, a Shython expression may be a *Pysh escape*, written `sh { ... }` where the braces enclose a Pysh term.
 When this expression is